-The following strategy for solving optimization problems is outlined on Page 322 of Stewart.
+The following strategy for solving optimization problems is outlined on Page 264 of the text.

-- 1. Understand the problem.
-(What is the unknown?
-What are the given quantities and conditions?) - 2.
-Draw a diagram.
-In most problems it is useful to draw a diagram and identify the given and required quantities on the diagram. - 3.
-Introduce notation.
-Assign a symbol for the quantity, Q, that is to be maximized or minimized.
+- 1. Read and understand the problem.
+What is the unknown?
+What are the given quantities and conditions? - 2.
+Draw a picture.
+In most problems it is useful to draw a picture and identify the given and required quantities on the picture. - 3.
+Introduce variables.
+Assign a symbol for the quantity, let us call it Q, that is to be maximized or minimized.
 Also select symbols for other unknown quantities.
 Use suggestive notation whenever possible: A for area, h for height, r for radius, etc. - 4.
-Express Q in terms of some of the other unknowns. - 5.
+Write an equation.
+Express Q in terms of some of the other unknown variables.
 If Q has been expressed as a function of more than one variable, use the given information to find relationships (in the form of equations) among these variables.
-Then use the equations to eliminate all but one of the variables in the expression for Q. - 6.
-Use the methods of Sections 4.1 and 4.3 to find the absolute maximum or minimum value.
+Then use the equations to eliminate all but one of the variables in the expression for Q. - 5.
+Test the critical points and endpoints in the domain of the variable.
+Use the methods of Section 4.1 to find the absolute maximum or minimum value.